 Health Benefits of Pomegranates

-Here are just some of the benefits you'll get when you include pomegranates in your regular diet.
+Here are just some of the benefits you'll get when you regularly include pomegranates in your diet.

 "Pomegranates are high in fiber," says Tejal Pathak, M.S.
 RD, a dietitian and certified diabetes care and education specialist.
-The Dietary Guidelines for Americans (DGAs) recommend that adult women eat 25 grams of fiber per day and adult men eat 38 grams.
-A half-cup of pomegranate seeds (also called pomegranate arils) contains 3.5 grams of fiber, which means you can make a significant dent in your fiber goal by adding pomegranates to your morning yogurt bowl.
+The 2020-2025 Dietary Guidelines for Americans recommend that adult females eat 22-28 grams of fiber per day and adult males eat 28-34 grams.
+Since 1/2 cup of pomegranate seeds contains 3.5 grams of fiber, you can make a significant dent in your fiber goal by adding pomegranates to your morning yogurt bowl.

-But perhaps the most immediate benefit of getting adequate fiber is digestive health.
-According to the U.S. National Library of Medicine, getting enough fiber helps improve digestion and prevent constipation—two benefits that you might notice pretty much right away.
+One of the most immediate benefits of getting adequate fiber is better digestive health.
+According to the U.S. National Library of Medicine's resource, MedlinePlus, getting enough fiber helps improve digestion and prevent constipation—two benefits you might notice right away.
 One thing to note is that you'll only get fiber from eating pomegranate seeds, not from drinking pomegranate juice.

-That might not be the only benefit of pomegranates for type 2 diabetes.
-A 2013 review of existing evidence found that certain compounds in pomegranates may be associated with better blood sugar numbers and may be protective against the oxidative stress and cell damage that can worsen health outcomes for people with type 2 diabetes.
+According to a 2022 review in Antioxidants, there is also a lot of evidence showing that certain compounds in pomegranates may be associated with better blood sugar numbers and may be protective against oxidative stress and cell damage that can worsen health outcomes for people with Type 2 diabetes.

 "Pomegranates are high in anthocyanins, which are strong antioxidants and also responsible for their beautiful ruby red color," says Sarah Pflugradt, M.S., RD, a dietitian and nutrition educator.
 She explains that these antioxidants are the main reason experts are looking into the potential health benefits of pomegranates.

-"Low-grade chronic inflammation is known to be a root cause of many chronic conditions, such as heart disease, high blood pressure, and type 2 diabetes."
-Experts believe that the antioxidants found in pomegranates might help counteract that inflammation and thus reduce the risk of these health conditions.
-"Some recent studies have shown that drinking pomegranate juice has the potential to help lower blood pressure," Pflugradt says.
+"Low-grade chronic inflammation is known to be a root cause of many chronic conditions, such as heart disease, high blood pressure and Type 2 diabetes," explains Pflugradt.
+Experts believe that the antioxidants found in pomegranates might help counteract that inflammation and thus reduce the risk of these and other health conditions, according to a 2021 review in the International Journal of Functional Nutrition.

 How to Eat a Pomegranate

 Pomegranates are delicious when eaten by themselves but can be tricky to deseed.
 If you want a more convenient way to get the seeds, buy them by the cup at your local market.
-"Me and my kids simply love the juicy and crunchy seeds (arils) and enjoy eating as is," Pathak says.
-She also recommends using them as a yogurt or salad topper, inside sandwich wraps, or as pie filling.
+"Me and my kids simply love the juicy and crunchy seeds (arils) and enjoy eating as is," says Pathak.
+Pathak also recommends using them as a yogurt or salad topper, inside sandwich wraps or as pie filling.

-Pflugradt, on the other hand, likes sprinkling pomegranate seeds onto savory hummus, or drinking pomegranate juice post-workout.
-Need more inspiration?
-Check out our healthy recipes with pomegranates.
+Pflugradt, on the other hand, likes sprinkling pomegranate seeds onto savory hummus or drinking pomegranate juice post-workout.

 The Bottom Line

 As with all foods, pomegranates don't have magical health properties, and they won't make or break a healthy diet.
 That said, they're delicious and versatile, and there's strong evidence that the fiber in pomegranate seeds can promote digestive health and lower your risk of cardiovascular disease.
-And, although more research needs to be done, there's some evidence that certain compounds found in pomegranates (and in higher concentrations in pomegranate juice) might help reduce inflammation, promote better blood sugar control, and reduce your risk of several chronic health conditions.
+There's also evidence that certain compounds found in pomegranates (and in higher concentrations in pomegranate juice) might help reduce inflammation, promote better blood sugar control and reduce your risk of several chronic health conditions.
 That's a lot of benefits in those tiny seeds!